Finding the right person to help you get better from sciatica is hard. I’m not talking about just a bit of a challenge, but a complete minefield.

 Today, I want to give you the tools to find someone who can really, truly help you get better from this awful condition.

-Naturally, I’d love it if you chose me and my programs as your solution (especially with my new online course – The Total Recovery Program – released soon)!
+Naturally, I’d love it if you chose me and my programs as your solution (especially with my new online course – The Total Recovery Program – out now)!
 But I understand that isn’t the right way forward for many people reading this right now.
 Maybe you’d prefer to be seen in person and guided face-to-face.
 That’s completely understandable – and that’s what I want to help you with today: finding the right person so you don’t waste your valuable time and money.

 I’m going to give you a checklist that you can use for finding the right person to help you.
 Remember, you have SO much choice these days!
 You should NEVER have to accept substandard care.
 And if you use my checklist and find someone who matches all the criteria, then you’re onto a winner.